tans105/astro-project/src/assets/pending.md

 - Loading on form submit
 - about us, disclaimer, contact us, privacy policy page
 - Enter testimonial section
+- recaptchta

-- setup dev, staging, production settings
+- setup dev, production settings

+- let user know how we will reach out to him.